 Hunter Mountain - Signed closed by Inyo County.

-Steel Pass - Extensive flood damage.
-No timeline for reopening.
+Lemoigne Canyon Road - closed due to flood damage.
+No estimated timeline for reopening.